uzairamer/asiangames-api/README.md

 {
-  "email": "uzair@gmail.com", #any valid email "password": "uzair", #a strong password "access_level": 1 #1 for USER, 2 for ADMIN
+  "email": "uzair@gmail.com", #any valid email "password": "uzair", #a strong password
 }
 ```
 and then send the request to the following route